makiisthenes/PortfolioWebsite/README.md

 - Used Adobe XD to iterate through various designs on each webpage of the site, and based css and webpage of the designs created.

+- Allowed users to login and add comments, with thier own username shown next to comment.

 ------
 ## Screenshots of Webpages